srushti-tambe/ngo_portal/README.md

 a portal to provide basic functionalities for an NGO.
 <br>
-author- srushti tambe & disha sanguri
+author- Srushti Tambe and Disha Sanguri